Optimization in the material Handling promotes sustainable energy balance – individual measures are not effective

 “When optimizing and designing logistics buildings and systems, it is not enough to just improve individual components,” explains Markus Becker.
 “Even if logistics halls are built according to current energy efficiency standards, their inner workings must be included in the energy planning.”
 However, the weighting is done in different ways: The final report of the Chair of Material Handling, Material Flow, Logistics and the Chair of Building Climatics and Building Technology of the Technical Department The University of Munich comes to the conclusion that three types must be distinguished in which the weighting of savings potential differs.
 The manually operated logistics hall can best reduce its overall energy requirements through measures on the building.
 In a semi-autonomous warehouse, the influence of intralogistics already increases to 70%, as a result of which a fully automated logistics center is 85% dependent on energy-efficient intralogistics.
 The importance of scalable and energy-saving intralogistics is therefore a crucial point when planning an autonomous logistics warehouse.

-DAIFUKU CO., LTD. - the company
+Daifuku co., Ltd. – the company

 Founded in 1937, DAIFUKU is one of the leading international providers of material handling systems.
 As a globally operating company, DAIFUKU has eleven factories at its manufacturing site in Shiga, Japan.
 Independent branches in Great Britain and Germany as well as contractual partners in Spain, Portugal and Scandinavia are also part of the company.
 There are currently over 30,000 stacker cranes and 10,000 systems in use worldwide.
 Reference customers include BELIMO, Canon, Dagab, DELL, Hammesfahr, ICA, Lever Fabergé, Levi Strauss, Netto, Opel, Riverford, Supergros and many more.

-Your contact person at DAIFUKU ⯈ Mr. Markus Becker: Contact form – Telephone: +49 2161 68 33 044
+Your contact with Daifuku ⯈ Mr. Markus Becker: Contact form – Telephone: +49 2161 68 33 044